-Taking automatic driving lessons in Manchester isn’t a silver bullet—but driving an automatic can make urban driving a much smoother, less stressful experience, and could help give you an added edge when taking your practical test—especially with the upcoming driving test changes in December 2017.
+Taking automatic driving lessons in Manchester isn’t a silver bullet—but driving an automatic can make urban driving a much smoother, less stressful experience, and could help give you an added edge when taking your practical test.

 PassMeFast do driving tuition differently.
 Rather than dragging out the process over months, we can help you get your licence in a matter of weeks, with a fast-track practical test included as standard.
 While other companies only offer a one-size-fits-all approach, we offer a range of courses tailored to everyone from a complete beginner to a more experienced learner.
 Though all of our courses can get you your licence quickly, you're free to take your lessons at your own pace, with both fully intensive and semi-intensive courses available.
 It’s this individual focus that means our pass rate is higher than the Greater Manchester average.
 Plus, over at the PassMeFast blog, we offer useful advice for all drivers—including those who've long since gained their licence.